This is intended as a story to help us process the enormity of the situation we are in as a collective.

 In the same way, when we are at risk of being rejected because we are different from the people around us or our needs are too different from what our environment is providing, we experience a huge amount of pain in our differences.
 But when we are physically safe and we feel loved, our differences become a way for us to experience a deeper felt sense of connection with each other.

 Reducing your suffering in life is an inherently self-interested approach to spirituality.
-It is replacing the self-interested capitalist approach of what can I get out of life, to the self-interested idea of how can I escape life by destroying myself.
+It is replacing the self-interested capitalist approach of what can I get out of life, to the self-interested idea of how can I escape life by escaping it.

 Deepening your joy and connection with life and humanity is an inherently rewarding approach to spirituality.
 It comes from our heart’s desires of creating the things that will create deep, lasting and sustainable satisfaction in life for all of us.

-It is fundamentally shifting your experience to life from one in which you are a separate being that must either win at life or destroy itself, to one in which you are a valued and beautiful piece of a wider whole who’s purpose it is to create more joy and experience more connection.
+It is fundamentally shifting your experience to life from one in which you are a separate being to one in which you are a valued and beautiful piece of a wider whole who’s purpose it is to create more joy and experience more connection.

 The Great Story

 We must learn to create communities where people are emotionally safe and resourced, as well as physically safe and resourced.
 We must learn to value the feminine traits in ourselves and others as much as the masculine traits.
 We must make space to listen to the stories of people who are oppressed by our societal structures.

 This is how we are going to create more joy and connection in the world and reduce the amount of suffering in a more equal and fair way.
 How we are going to find lasting joy and fulfilling connection.